SESASR-Course/ros2_setup_guide/docs/wsl2/ros2_dev_container.md

 - Remote - Containers extension (installed previously)
 - Nvidia container toolkit (optionally installed previously)

-## 1. Setup VSCode ROS2 Workspace Template
+## 1. Setup VSCode ROS 2 Workspace Template

 Open VSCode and go to the *Remote Explorer* tab.
 Then, connect to Ubuntu 22.04 clicking on the arrow.